mpaglia0/Zeta/README.md

 ### Disable theme JavaScript

-Set ``DISABLE_CUSTOM_THEME_JAVASCRIPT`` to ``True`` if you want to disable ``js/clean-blog.min.js`` in case it affects forms and input fields.
+Set ``DISABLE_CUSTOM_THEME_JAVASCRIPT`` to ``True`` if you want to disable ``js/Z.min.js`` in case it affects forms and input fields.

+>:warning: disabling theme JavaScript can cause other issues like back-to-top button disappear

 ### User defined footer